bassanilab/NewAnce/README-v1.7.md

 ## NewAnce with Comet only
-This is essentially the same as NewAnce, but only based on Comet Results and no consensus filtering with MaxQuant results is performed.
+The group-wise FDR calculation is the same as in NewAnce, but only based on Comet Results and no consensus filtering with MaxQuant results is performed.

 ```
 The command line options can be obtained by